pmndrs/zustand/docs/apis/create-with-equality-fn.md

 #### Returns

-`createWithEqualityFn` returns a React Hook with some API utilities, `setState`, `getState`, and `subscribe`, attached like `create`.
+`createWithEqualityFn` returns a React Hook with API utilities attached, just like `create`.
 It lets you return data that is based on current state, using a selector function, and lets you skip re-renders using an equality function.
 It should take a selector function, and an equality function as arguments.

 ### Updating state based on previous state